 When not in the classroom, our faculty can be found participating in ground-breaking research.
-Below is a sampling of some of the many grants funded during the 2018-19 fiscal year.
-The Sponsored Programs Office supports our faculty as they develop projects, apply for grants and receive funding.
+Here is a sampling of some of the many grants funded during the 2021-22 fiscal year.

 Caroline Cobb, Ph.D.
 (Psychology), was awarded more than $1.3 million through a three-year grant from the National Institute on Drug Abuse to predict how e-cigarette flavor regulations will impact future tobacco use, exposure to carcinogens and other biomarkers of tobacco use and addiction among African American menthol smokers.

 B. Ethan Coston, Ph.D.
 (Gender, Sexuality and Women’s Studies), received a $462,000 grant from the Robert Wood Johnson Foundation to develop, test and implement a comprehensive assessment of sexual health.
 The grant, “Improving Sexual Health for 2LGBTQIA+ People in the U.S.,” is the largest in the history of VCU’s Department of Gender, Sexuality and Women’s Studies.

 Carolyn Eastman, Ph.D.
 (History), was awarded a $63,000 grant from the New York Historical Society to support her book project, “A Plague in New York City: How the City Confronted – and Survived – the Yellow Fever Epidemic of the Founding Era.”

 Christopher Gough, Ph.D.
 (Biology), was awarded a $104,000 grant from California State University East Bay Foundation for his project on carbon sequestration and methanogenesis in coastal wetlands.
 His work seeks to improve a newly integrated biogeochemical model for predictions of CO2 and CH4 exchange.